isomerpages/csc-knowledge/_ethos-issue-26/Health is Social: The Future of Care in Singapore.md

 <p>The Centre for Healthcare Innovation’s (CHI) Health &amp; Social Change Academy was launched on 28 July 2023 by Minister for Health Ong Ye Kung. </p>

-<p>It aims to build the capabilities of health and social care professionals to work together in developing programmes and initiatives to engage the population </p>
+<p>It aims to build the capabilities of health and social care professionals to work together in developing programmes and initiatives to engage the population on health issues collaboratively.
+The Academy is supported by strategic partners from across agencies, academia, healthcare, and community partners, including the AWWA, Care Corner Singapore, Methodist Welfare Services (MWS), and  TOUCH Community Services.
+These partnerships and programmes will grow as it expands as a movement to launch initiatives for health and social change.</p>

+	<p></p>